 - - An Initial 5 Day Course in Foundations for the Study of Law: An intensive program of lectures, discussions and materials designed to introduce first year students to key legal concepts and principles in Western Law.

-- - Internship Requirement: One summer or its equivalent must be spent in an approved internship or clerkship with a law firm, public advocacy group, charitable organization, mission agency, or similar approved group that exposes students to contemporary issues and need, and preferably in an international context.
+- - Experiential Requirement: One summer or its equivalent must be spent in an approved internship or clerkship with a law firm, public advocacy group, charitable organization, mission agency, or similar approved group that exposes students to contemporary issues and need, and preferably in an international context.